thibaudgg/import_fu/README.markdown

     Foo.import columns, values

-Import from a csv file (MySQL need to have access on this file)
+Import from a csv file (MySQL need to have access on this file, so be sure it has the proper ownership/permissions)

     columns = [:name, :size]

-    Foo.import columns, '/path/of/an/csv'
+    Foo.import columns, '/path/of/a/csv'

 ### Options

-By default ImportFu add timestamps values (Time.now.utc) when importing from an array, this can be canceled with:
+By default ImportFu adds timestamps values (Time.now.utc) when importing from an array, this can be avoided with:

     Foo.import columns, values, :timestamps => false

-By default ImportFu do NOT reformat values passed in the array (like Time or Data value), if you want the reformat use:
+By default ImportFu does NOT reformat values passed in the array (like Time or Data value), if you want the reformat use:

     Foo.import columns, values, :format => true

-By default ImportFu do NOT replace already existing values in database and ignore it (like values with an id already used), if you want the replace behavior use:
+By default ImportFu does NOT replace already existing values in database and ignores them (like values with an id already used), if you want the replace behavior use:

     Foo.import columns, values, :replace => true